False Trevally

 Thai Name | ชื่อสามัญภาษาไทย: ปลาใบขนุน (Plā by khenun)

 Main Identification Features: Silvery grey with blue iridescence dorsally, silvery white ventrally.
 Upper part of gill cover with a dusky black spot.
 Fins pale yellow.
 Mouth large and oblique with maxilla reaching past middle of eye.
 Lower jaw protruding.
 A pair of small, sharp canine teeth at front of each jaw.
 Two dorsal fins: the first with VII or VIII spines, the second with I spine and 19 to 23 soft rays.
-Anal fin have more soft rays than dorsal fin.
-Without detached spines in front of anal fin.
+The anal fin has more soft rays than the dorsal fin.
+No detached spines in front of the anal fin.
 Caudal peduncle broad.
 Lateral line without scutes.
 Caudal fin forked.

 Size: Maximum total length 40 cm, commonly to 30 cm.